I thought it would be fun to share some pictures of orchids in honor of National Orchid Day, celebrated every year on April 16.

 - Re-pot your orchid if it has stopped flowering.
 Be sure to use proper orchid potting mix.

-- Share orchid pictures with your friends on Facebook and Instagram.
+- Share pictures of orchids with your friends on Facebook and Instagram.

 - If you have a droopy orchid, pin it to stakes with these cute ladybug orchid clips.